Baked Buttered Spaghetti Squash with Garlic

 And loads of grated parmesan cheese.

-Microwave Spaghetti Squash with Tomatoes and Basil from Steamy Kitchen (cook the squash whole in the microwave!)
+- Microwave Spaghetti Squash with Tomatoes and Basil

 I prefer to under-bake the spaghetti squash just a bit, so it still retains just a slight crunch.
 Baking time really depends on how big your squash is - try to get the smallest one, especially if you’re only feeding 4 people.
 The spaghetti squash is ready if you can pierce the squash with a paring knife with little resistance.
 If you’re a garlic lover, don’t be shy - use more!